Joeltronics/Monosynth/readme.md

 ## Status

-The core features are all implemented, and most quality features are in place (though the oversampling could still be improved a bit).
-But several parts aren't implemented yet (like many modulation options), and their GUI controls won't do anything.
+The core features are all implemented, and most quality features are in place although there's still room for some improvements.
+But several parts aren't implemented yet and their GUI controls won't do anything.
 It could also use a lot of optimization, both in terms of CPU and in reducing a lot of unnecessary memory allocation.
+The filter algorithm needs a little bit of work too (to fix the volume drop with resonance).

 The GUI is not final.
 All the controls are there, but it could still use a bit of clean-up.
 I also want to add some visual aids you wouldn't see on a real hardware synth, like an "arc" on the various knobs to show how they're being modulated.